 The worst aspect of this failing is that when challenged, the British are frequently ignorant and shockingly narrow in their responses, saying they don't "see the point" and "can't be bothered" to even pick up phrasebooks in order to know the polite basics, let alone grace the country with some personal effort to learn how to communicate.
 We are not even polite about our lack of knowledge of foreign languages.

 The Venerable Bede, the founder of modern footnoted scholarship & Britain's first great historian at the dawn of the written word in the West, writes critically on the English on this very point, despairing of the "English" that our Churchmen do not know Latin, and that English in total "are lazy in learning foreign languages".
 He wrote this during his life 673-735CE, 1300 years ago!
-Jeremy Paxman, author of "The English", examines the fact that we are an island nation, and concludes that this is responsible for some of our ignorance.
+In Jeremy Paxman in "The English" (1998)13 concludes that our island mentality is partially responsible for some of our ignorance.

 The USA is the world's most hated country and as a result of our closeness with the USA, the UK is caught up in the anti-USA finger-pointing.
 Our support of multiple Washington led unilateral moves has led to a widespread international dislike of the UK.
 We've supported the USA against the UN and against Europe and it has confused many how a once wise country is now following the lead of a seemingly short-sighted country.
 Nearly all political experts have issues concerning the foreign policy of the USA, across the world it is widely acknowledged that the UK is following the USA's lead economically and politically, especially militarily in recent years, Iraq is only the forefront example.